ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 #### Forward Diffusion

 The forward diffusion process systematically transforms a clear image into pure random noise through a series of precise mathematical steps.
-Here's how it works:

 1. We start with an original image $x_0$ containing clear, detailed information
 2. At each timestep $t$, we apply a carefully controlled amount of Gaussian noise